Birds

 Social Behaviour

 In wildlife Blue and Gold Macaw are generally found in pairs, family groups or in small flocks range between 20 to 25 birds.
 They fly together in a flock in a quest for food and can be seen peacefully with each other.
-They don’t have a leader to lead a group so they all are equal and just move around together especially the paired parrot fly very close together touching their wings to their partners
+They don’t have a leader to lead a group so they all are equal and just move around together.
+Especially the paired parrot fly very close together touching their wings to their partners

 Blue and Gold Macaws are sweet and perform very well as a pet if raised properly.
-The owner should have detail information about their behavior before taking a decision to have them as a pet because we all know that they love to live in groups and also very affectionate so they require a lot of attention from their owners.
+The owner should have detail information about their behavior before taking a decision to have them as a pet.
+Because we all know that they love to live in groups and also very affectionate so they require a lot of attention from their owners.

 Blue and Gold Macaw Social Behaviour